All of government Web Services Panel: how to use it

-One of the things we like about the Web Services Panel is the way it builds a feedback loop into the process.
-Agencies fill in a satisfaction survey for every statement of work their suppliers complete (or every 6 months for ongoing technical services).
-This fits in nicely with the Agile principle of reflecting regularly on how we can be more effective, and then making the required changes.
+One of the things we like about the Web Services Panel is the feedback loop it uses.
+Agencies regularly fill in satisfaction surveys.
+They do this for every statement of work their suppliers complete, or every 6 months for ongoing technical services.
+This fits with the Agile principle of reflecting regularly on ways to work better, and then making the changes needed.

 Learn more about the Web Services Panel.